 The links that followed were … Read more

 This is a guest post from Kim Garrison, a friend I met through Twitter (follow her at @kimhalligan1 or @jerseyshoredogs).
 Kim is the guardian of six (6) dogs, including three Lab mixes (mom Sequel and two of her pups, Stanley and Stella), two Japanese Chins (Oscar and Spencer), and Olive the Chihuahua.
-Kim bikes with some of her dogs, including the Japanese Chins, which are about the same size as Chloe — so of … Read more
+Kim bikes with some of her dogs, including the Japanese Chins, which are about the same size as Chloe — so … Read more

 Today’s picture was taken last November in Rome’s Piazza del Popolo.
 In this shot, dog and owner both look businesslike — but photographer Ed Yourdon says that the pair circled the piazza several times, enjoying a Sunday outing.